What is self-build and custom build?

 - Any Other Relevant Financial Information, such as funding from other sources.

-Whether your application is successful or unsuccessful the District Council will notify you in writing either by email or post within 28 days of the date the application was submitted to the District Council.
+Following your application submission, the District Council will notify you in writing either by email within 28 days of the date the application was submitted.

 The District Council cannot consider your application until the relevant fees have been paid.